SimplGy/one-dropbox-file/README.md

   -
 - [ ] lightweight mobile support (eg: manifest and icon)
 - [ ] gracefully handle `http` -- right now, if you view the site on http, it appears to work but the oauth redirect fails, which is confusing
+- [ ] Service Worker registered with a fetch event handler

 * option for pre-wrap, nowrap
 * save last scroll position instead of always scrolling to today's `YYYY MM-DD`